Surgical Technology and Robotics

 The Surgical Technology and Robotics course provides a systematic overview of the use, potential benefits and dangers of technology in modern surgery.
 It gives an exceptional opportunity for an introduction, with hands-on experience, to leading edge modern surgical technology such as the Da Vinci Robotic Surgical Platform.

-Offered by Nuffield Department of Surgical Sciences and the Department for Continuing Education’s CPD Centre, the taught week features face-to-face didactic lectures, interactive tutorials, individual mentoring sessions and dedicated time on surgical simulators.
-There is a one-day visit to a hospital site outside of Oxford.
+Offered by Nuffield Department of Surgical Sciences and the Department for Continuing Education’s CPD Centre, the taught week is led by Mr Nicholas de Pennington.
+It features face-to-face didactic lectures, interactive tutorials, individual mentoring sessions and dedicated time on surgical simulators.
+There is a one-day visit to a hospital site.

 We have put together an exciting and stimulating programme which attendees will find interesting, challenging and most importantly beneficial to their future careers.
 The Surgical Technology and Robotics course will cover aspects of:

 - The development and evaluation of new surgical technology

 The course begins with the development and assessment of surgical technologies, radiology and information technology.
 A full day will then be devoted to robotic assisted surgery, featuring practical training on the robotic simulator.
 The final two days focus on laparoscopic simulation and novel surgical technologies.

 Course highlights include the following lectures and tutorials:

 - How to set up a surgical trial

 - Preparation of a business case for the introduction of a new surgical technology